DimensionDev/Maskbook/docs/plugin-development-quickstart.md

                 gasForCommit
             }

-        await contract.methods   // send a tranaction to commit on blockchain .commit(commitment)
+        await contract.methods   // send a transaction to commit on blockchain .commit(commitment)
             .send(configForCommit)
             .on(TransactionEventType.CONFIRMATION, (no: number, receipt: TransactionReceipt) => {